SkillsUnion/tamkeen-software/docs/0-foundations/cli-git/git.md

 The following exercises should help familiarise you with Git.
 We use text instead of code, but the Git functionality is the same.
 You may wish to have 3 windows open on your screen: VS Code, the Git Commands table above, and the following instructions.

-1. Open today's folder in terminal and create a folder with the command `mkdir`
+1. Create a folder with the command `mkdir`
 2. `cd` into the folder, and initialise it as a git repo using the command `git init`
 3. Create a text file in the command line using `touch spring-poem.txt` and open it in VS Code with `code spring-poem.txt`
 4. Write a poem about spring (or anything) in `spring-poem.txt` and save the file